ankane/distribute_reads/README.md

 ### Availability

 If no replicas are available, primary is used.
-To prevent this situation from overloading the primary, you can raise an error instead. [master]
+To prevent this situation from overloading the primary, you can raise an error instead.

 ```ruby
 distribute_reads(failover: false) do